RWANDA – The Trip

 Lake Kivu in Western Rwanda – a large lake bordering the DRC, it’s a nice place to relax

 Museum of the Environment, Kibuye.
-An extremely well organized museum starting with the solar system, the Earth and finally Rwanda – geology, deforestation, climate change.
+An extremely well-organized museum starting with the solar system, the Earth and finally Rwanda – geology, deforestation, and climate change.
 Has a botanical garden on the top.
 5000 RF

 Gishwati Forest NP.
 Rwanda’s fourth national park, Gishwati Mukura is made up of two separate forests – the larger Gishwati and small Mukura, forming a total of 34 square kilometres plus a buffer zone.
 The forests sit on the ridge which divides the Congo and Nile water catchment areas, along the incredibly biodiverse Albertine Rift in the west of the country.
 It is made up of 60 species of tree, including indigenous hardwoods and bamboo.